kevcraig/LED-Metro-Sign/README.md

 7. OPTIONAL: Kill all processes on the raspberrypi if you want to troubleshoot something
     - sudo killall python3

-6.1 Kill all processes on the raspberrypi if you want to troubleshoot something
+6.1 Kill all python processes on the raspberrypi if you want to troubleshoot something
     - sudo killall python3